jpsesana546/Project-Video-Game-Sales/README.md

 # Video Game Sales Analysis Project

 ## Introduction
-In this project, I analyzed video game sales data to identify trends and patterns in the industry.
-I used a dataset of video game sales from various regions, platforms, and genres to analyze the factors that contribute to a game's success or failure.
+The video game industry has grown rapidly over the years, and understanding the trends and patterns within it is crucial for game developers and investors.
+In this project, I analyzed video game sales data to identify the factors that contribute to a game's success or failure.

 ## Data Description
-The dataset I used for this analysis contained information on video game sales from 1980 to 2020.
-It included details such as the name of the game, the platform it was released on, the year of release, the genre, and the sales figures in various regions.
-The dataset was obtained from Kaggle.
+The dataset used for this analysis contains information on video game sales from 1980 to 2020.
+It includes details such as the name of the game, the platform it was released on, the year of release, the genre, and the sales figures in various regions.
+The dataset was obtained from Kaggle and provides a comprehensive view of the video game industry over the past four decades.

-## Steps Taken
+## Methodology
-### 1. Ask
+### 1. Define the Problem and Goals
-I started by defining the problem I wanted to solve and the goals of my analysis.
+The first step in this project was to define the problem I wanted to solve and the goals of my analysis.
 I asked questions such as:
 * What are the current sales trends in the video game industry?
-* What are the most popular platforms?
-* What are the most popular genres?
+* What are the most popular platforms and genres?
 * What are the top selling games?

-Then, I determined the scope of my analysis, including the time period, regions, and data sources I wanted to use.
+* Which factors contribute to a game's success or failure?

+By answering these questions, I aimed to gain insights into the video game industry and provide valuable information for game developers and investors.

 ### 2. Prepare and Process

 To prepare the dataset for analysis, I first needed to understand it better and identify any cleaning duties that were necessary.
 Here are the steps I took:
 1. Opened the dataset in Excel.
 2. Analyzed the raw data to gain insights and identify potential issues.
 3. Created pivot tables to identify any anomalies and inconsistencies in the data.